5 Common Misconceptions About Mental Illness (& How to Improve Your Mental Wellbeing)

 However, mental health disorders still hold a negative connotation because they often come across as confusing and frightening.

-This article contains some of the most common misconceptions about mental health and shows why they’re wrong.
+This article contains some common misconceptions about mental health and how to connect with yourself for mental wellbeing.

 Ready?
 Let’s get started!